 Bryn Kenney is one of the most successful live tournament players of all time.
-His Hendon page shows a whopping $34.79 million in tournament cashes combined, making him 4th on the site’s all time money list.
+His Hendon page shows a whopping $55.5 million in tournament cashes combined, putting him number 1 on the site’s all time money list.

 In 2011, he finished 3rd in the $100K Super High Roller at the PokerStars Caribbean Adventure.
-At the final table, he battled against the likes of Daniel Negreanu and Nick Schulman, and he eventually got a $643,000 payday.
+At the final table, he battled against the likes of Daniel Negreanu and Nick Schulman, eventually earning a $643,000 payday.

-When things really started going for Kenney was 2016.
+2016 was when things really started moving for Kenney.
 That is when he starting delivering huge score after huge score from the highest buy-in tournaments from around the world.

 In November 2016, he came in 2nd in a HK$500,000 NLHE Triton series event for $1.401 million.

 The next year, 2017, he became the biggest live tournament winner in the world.
 He ended the year with $8.505 million, ahead of WSOP Main Event champion Scott Blumstein.

 📈♣️ Our last post of the year: The Top 10 2017 Money List 💰